simonmichael/hledger/MANUAL.markdown

     $ hledger-web --port 5010 --base-url http://some.vhost.com --debug -f my.journal

 Warning: unlike all other hledger features, the edit form can alter your existing journal data.
-You can edit, or erase, the journal file through the web ui.
-There is currently no access control.
-A numbered backup of the file will be saved at each edit, in normal circumstances (eg if file permissions allow, disk is not full, etc.)
+You can edit or overwrite the journal file through the web ui, and hledger provides no access control.
+A numbered backup of the file will be saved at each edit, normally (if file permissions allow, disk is not full, etc.)

 There are some hledger-web-specific options: